 4. May we have your attention please?

-In 2022, brands that delivered high volumes of user-generated content (UGC) were able to hold their own in a very crowded marketplace.
+Brands that deliver high volumes of user-generated content (UGC) are often able to hold their own in a very crowded marketplace.

 Brands fortunate enough to have cultivated authentic and loyal fans used UCG to outshine competitors and filled their feeds with fan content from dawn until dusk; an approach that required only minor input to curate content and ensure campaigns remained on brand.
 Leaders in this field include brands like TikTok, Starbucks, Chobani (have you tried their flip?), Spotify and Coca-Cola.